random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

     return (numViruses, numResistantViruses)
 ```

-I call this function in a trivial way:
+I call this function in a sequential manner:

 ```python
 def simulate(numTrials):